-Condition: Phantom pain is the perception of pain in an organ or limb that is not physically present.
+Condition: Phantom pain is the feeling of pain in an organ or limb that is not physically present.

 Risk Factors: Phantom pain is more common when pain was present in the missing limb before amputation.
 There is a greater incidence in patients with shorter stumps, lower leg amputations, and amputation of both legs.
 Children and those missing limbs at birth experience phantom pain less frequently.

 History and Symptoms: Phantom pain generally occurs in the more distant parts of the missing limb, including the wrist, fingers, ankles, feet, or toes.
-The pain is described as intermittent burning, stabbing, prickling, or shooting.
-The reasons for amputation and the amount of pre-operative and post-operative pain should be considered.
+The pain is described as intermittent burning, stabbing, prickling, shooting, or electrical.
+The reasons for amputation and the amount of pain that was present before and after the surgery should be considered.

 Physical Exam: The physical exam will focus on the range of motion and measurements of the residual limb.
 Sensation, movement, and blood flow should also be assessed in the extremities on both sides of the body.
 If a prosthetic limb is used, the physical exam will evaluate this as well.
 Other potential sources of pain, including wounds, neuromas, or nerve problems, will be examined.

-Rehab Management: Physical therapy is an important part of phantom pain management along with proper stump care and prosthetic limb fit.
-Antidepressants, anticonvulsants, opioids, and other pain medications can be used.
-Massage, active and passive movement, acupuncture and transcutaneous electrical nerve stimulation (TENS) may be helpful.
-Other parts of treatment may include mirror box imagery treatment, stump liners, desensitization, biofeedback, coping strategies, and skin care.
+Rehab Management: Physical therapy is an important part of phantom pain management.
+Also important are proper stump care and prosthetic limb fit which can be coordinated between a PM&R physician and the person who makes the prosthetic limb.
+PM&R physicians can also prescribe medications to help the pain including antidepressants, seizure medications, over the counter pain medications and prescriptions pain medications.
+Massage, movement, acupuncture and transcutaneous electrical nerve stimulation (TENS) may also be helpful.
+Other parts of treatment can include mirror box imagery treatment, compression, desensitization techniques, biofeedback, coping strategies, and skin care.
 Psychological support may also be necessary.

-Other Resources for Patients and Families: Patients and families should receive counsel on the nature and course of the pain.
-Education about stump and prosthesis care, relaxation, and coping skills is important.
+Other Resources for Patients and Families: PM&R physicians are experts on prosthetic planning and prescribing and can provide patients and families counsel on the nature and course of the pain.
+They can also assist with education about stump and prosthesis care, relaxation, and coping skills.